nebari-dev/nebari/docs/source/installation/configuration.md

 #### GitHub Based Authentication

-Github has instructions for [creating OAuth applications](https://docs.github.com/en/developers/apps/creating-an-oauth-app).
-Note that QHub usernames will their GitHub usernames.
+GitHub has instructions for [creating OAuth applications](https://docs.github.com/en/developers/apps/creating-an-oauth-app).
+Note that QHub usernames will be their GitHub usernames.

 ```yaml
 security: